 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 These two products go hand in hand, but have distinctly different functions.

-Checking accounts and debit cards work together, but they’re actually two separate products.
+Checking accounts and debit cards are technically two separate products, but you usually can’t get one without the other.
 While they both allow you to manage your money and make transactions, there are a few differences that set them apart.

 What’s the difference between checking accounts and debit cards?

 Many checking accounts offer an accompanying debit card to access funds.
 Though some savings accounts also offer debit cards, and digital-only banks or mobile apps are increasingly offering debit cards linked to their account or service.
 Ultimately, a debit card is dependent on another source for the funds it accesses.